HexHive/OSTEP-slides/31-drivers.md

 # Optimization: buffering

 * A buffer cache between the disk and the higher level of the OS keeps most recently used disk blocks around
-* Preactively fetches blocks that are likely accessed
+* Proactively fetches blocks that are likely accessed
 * Keep track of dirty blocks that need to be written back

 ---